iced-rs/rfcs/text/0006-theming.md

 }
 ```

-Then, we define the variants of a `Button` we will have in our application:
+Then, we define the styles of a `Button` we will have in our application:

 ```rust
 #[derive(Debug, Clone, Copy)]